A modern language

 built for clarity.

 Statically typed.
-Compiled to native binaries.
+Compiled straight to native binaries.
 Built-in concurrency, real macros, and OOP without the boilerplate.

 $ git clone github.com/syntaxjason/emerald